-Choose one of the following books to read during the summer.
-When you return to school in August, your chosen book will be the topic of your first writing.
+Mrs. Kathy Hand Principal You should read two books during the summer.
+Choose one of the following nonfiction books AND one of the fiction books.
+(Note that if a text is NOT labeled nonfiction, it is considered a fiction text.)
+When you return to school in August, your chosen books will be the topics of your first writings.

-Genre Title/Author Summary Nonfiction/ Memoir The Boys in the Boat Daniel James Brown BOYS BOAT Note Americans and Their Epic Quest for Gold at the 1936 Berlin Olympics Daniel James Brown It was an unlikely quest from the start.
+Genre Title/Author Summary Nonfiction/ Memoir The Boys in the Boat Daniel James Brown THE BOYS INTHE BOAT Note Americans and Their Epic Quest for Gold at the 1936 Berlin Olympics Daniel James Brown It was an unlikely quest from the start.
 With a team composed of the sons of loggers, shipyard workers, and farmers, the University of Washington's eight-oar crew team was never expected to defeat the elite teams of the East Coast and Great Britain, yet they did, going on to shock the world by defeating the German team rowing for Adolf Hitler.
 The emotional heart of the tale lies with Joe Rantz, a teenager without family or prospects, who rows not only to regain his shattered self-regard but also to find a real place for himself in the world.
 Drawing on the boys' own journals and vivid memories of a once-in-a-lifetime shared dream, Brown has created an unforgettable portrait of an era, a celebration of a remarkable achievement, and a chronicle of one extraordinary young man's personal quest.
-Nonfiction/ Memoir Outliers Malcolm Gladwell Outliers Stock OFFICES Malcolm Gladwell In this stunning book, Malcolm Gladwell takes us on an intellectual journey through the world of "outliers"-the best and the brightest, the most famous and the most successful.
-He asks the question: what makes high-achievers different?
-His answer is that we pay too much attention to what successful people are like, and too little attention to where they are from: that is, their culture, their family, their generation, and the idiosyncratic experiences of their upbringing.
-Along the way he explains the secrets of software billionaires, what it takes to be a great soccer player, why Asians are good at math, and what made the Beatles the greatest rock band.
+Nonfiction/ Memoir Out of Africa Isaak Dinesen OUT OF AFRICA IAN DIRBEN In this book, the author of Seven Gothic Tales gives a true account of her life on her plantation in Kenya.
+She tells with classic simplicity of the ways of the country and the natives: of the beauty of the Ngong Hills and coffee trees in blossom: of her guests, from the Prince of Wales to Knudsen, the old charcoal burner, who visited her: of primitive festivals: of big game that were her near neighborslions, rhinos, elephants, zebras, buffaloesand of Lulu, the little gazelle who came to live with her, unbelievably ladylike and beautiful.